List of Asterix characters: Mrs. Geriatrix

 Mrs. Geriatrix enjoys her husband's devotion and also her status as wife of the village's most senior inhabitant, which makes her one of the inner circle of village wives.
 Her youthful appearance suggests that she is less than half her husband's age; she is also a lot taller.
-Although as ambitious and gossip-prone as the other wives, she has also shown herself to be very quick-witted.
-She is an excellent seamstress but has Geriatrix do most of the housework.
 She rules her home and marriage, and regularly tells her husband what to do even in direct contradiction of his own stated opinions.
-She does seem to be happily married, however, and the only serious conflict in her marriage is her occasional apparent interest in Obelix which makes her husband insanely jealous.
-On one occasion, she is offered the magic potion.
-She does not appear to be interested and says that it's very fattening, while staring at Obelix.
 She appears to be in favour of women's rights, as shown in Asterix and the Secret Weapon.
 She eagerly accepted the radical changes in the village that occurred in this story.
 She and Impedimenta cause a gigantic fight in "Mini Midi Maxi".